-We compared BOOTOX17 to three other bootstrapping systems: IncMap [30], MIR-ROR [26], and -ontop- [32].
+We compared BOOTOX to three other bootstrapping systems: IncMap [24], MIR-ROR [21], and -ontop- [27].
 IncMap is designed to directly map a relational database to a target ontology, but is focused on a semi-automatic, incremental/interactive approach rather than direct automated bootstrappings.
-Both -ontop- and MIRROR follow an approach that is similar to the one employed in BOOTOX, with respect to the generation of a semantic data access instance (i.e., vocabulary, ontology, and mappings).18
+Both -ontop- and MIRROR follow an approach that is similar to the one employed in BOOTOX, with respect to the generation of a semantic data access instance (i.e., vocabulary, ontology, and mappings).

-16 If the imported ontology is outside the desired target profile it should first be approximated using off-the-shelf semantic or syntactic approximation techniques (e.g., [11]).
+&lt;sup>16 If the imported ontology is outside the desired target profile it should first be approximated using off-the-shelf semantic or syntactic approximation techniques (e.g., [9]).

-17 Note that we have evaluated BOOTOX with its automatic setting, that is, with the functionality to generate complex mappings turned off.
+&lt;sup>17 Note that we have evaluated BOOTOX with its automatic setting, that is, with the functionality to generate complex mappings turned off.

-18 -ontop- generates only vocabulary, that is, an ontology containing only declaration axioms.
+&lt;sup>18 -ontop- generates only vocabulary, that is, an ontology containing only declaration axioms.